kunalrathorelnct/AutomationHub/README.md

 # AutomationHub
-Shell Scripts that can help us to setup different servers and open source projects.
+Shell Scripts that can help us to setup different servers and open source projects